mistic100/jQuery-QueryBuilder/.github/CONTRIBUTING.md

 ## Work on `dev`
 Any merge request should be created from and issued to the `dev` branch.

+Do not add the `dist` files to your pull request.
+The directory is ignored for a reason: it is generated and pushed only when doing a release on `master`.

 ## Core vs Plugins
 I want to keep the core clean of extra (and certainly awesome) functionalities.
 That includes, but is not limited to, export/import plugins, visual aids, etc.